kuiperzone/PupNet-Deploy/README.nuget.md

 * Plain old Zip

 ## Getting Started ##
+For instructions on use, please see: **[github.com/kuiperzone/PupNet](https://github.com/kuiperzone/PupNet)**

 To install as a dotnet tool:

     dotnet tool install -g KuiperZone.PupNet

-Alternatively, for self-contained installers:
+Alternatively, for self-contained installers goto:

 **[DOWNLOAD & INSTALL](https://github.com/kuiperzone/PupNet/releases/latest)**

-For instructions, please see: **[github.com/kuiperzone/PupNet](https://github.com/kuiperzone/PupNet)**

 *If you like this project, don't forget to like and share.*